 Look for the “Value” Rate to save the most money.
 You can find which day is which on Disney’s ticket website to plan appropriately.

-If you are planning a Disney vacation for your family, you don’t need to dish out a ton of money on Disney Magic Kingdom tickets to have a great time!
+As you can see, If you are planning a Disney vacation for your family, you don’t need to dish out a ton of money on Disney Magic Kingdom tickets to have a great time!

 There are so many ways to save on everything from the park tickets to the food that even those on a budget can still enjoy the magic of Disney without blowing their budget.